-Because it’s the holidays and I am a sucker for nostalgia here are 18 classic Christmas cookies.
+Because it’s the holidays and I am a sucker for nostalgia, here are all kinds of classic Christmas cookies.
 Think of this post as a virtual cookie platter piled high with sweet treats that are sure to win hearts this time of year.
-There’s a little bit of everything – sugar cookies, stained-glass cookie ornaments, and gingerbread men and maybe a few new-to-you ones, too.
+There’s a little bit of everything – sugar cookies, stained-glass cookie ornaments, and gingerbread men, and maybe a few new-to-you ones, too.
 I hope you find a few to try!

 Classic Christmas Cookies

 I looked high and low for the best Christmas cookies, and I think there are a few in this post you’ll want to add to your baking list this year!

 Click on the recipe titles to get the recipes for these classic Christmas cookies!

 Macaroons are delicious chewy coconut cookies that are easy to make.
 Plus, they keep well at room temperature, in the refrigerator, or freezer.
 They’re a great cookie recipe for the holiday season!

 Raspberry Bowtie Cookies – Beyond the Chicken Coop